jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - None of us knows how to start a web server.
 We could learn, but we won't be crossing that bridge anytime soon because I smartly spend my time scrolling Twitter, online shopping, and watching cable news.

 We're an Industrial Age species trying to live in the Internet Age.
-As a result our real-life problems are mounting, and thus our debt, inflation, insurance, and the cost of living have been increasing for so long we can't bring the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life.
+As a result our real-life problems are mounting like they are for the polar bears.
+Sadly, our debt, inflation, insurance, and the cost of living have been increasing for so long that our chance to bring their rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life, has passed.

 Life has let 99% of all prior species die because they failed to harvest enough resources to procreate.
-Anyone who follows Industrial Age ideologies, cultures, and societies is writing themselves on that list because they refuse to adapt themselves to the possibilities of new technology.
+Anyone who follows, protests, invests in Industrial Age ideologies, cultures, and societies is writing themselves on that list because they refuse to adapt themselves to the possibilities of new technology.

 You don't have to join them.

 Techvolution was written to individuals because individuals are evolution's unit of selection.
-Tall, short, Nigerian, Japanese, Chilean, rich, poor, it doesn't matter what group you were in the past, whoever climbs the ladder selects themselves onto the winning team in the future.
+Tall, short, Nigerian, Japanese, rich, poor, it doesn't matter what group you were in the past, whoever adopts mixed-ideological politics climbs the ladder to the Internet Age and selects themselves into the future.

-Whoever you are, whereever you are, you are well on your way.
-Like Cinderella, you are ready to reach for new tools and techniques as you roll your own dice and find your niche in the game of evolution.
-You'll need the help of creative Progressives and hard-working Conservatives to do it, but you won't be distracted by their politics any more.

-Keep reading, and you'll escape the attic and build the bridge to the Internet Age by using mixed-ideological politics to create bumble-bee economics in the next chapter in the story of Life.
-Jeff Goldblum says it's inevitable; why would anyone not be excited about the future?
+Once you upgrade your politics with you'll escape the attic and build the bridge to the Internet Age.
+Once there, you'll notice how many Internet Age tools, techniques, and products already exist.
+Our inventors been using their soul creating Internet Age technology.
+Bumble-bee economics is ready, it just needs you to polinate it.

+The Internet Age has billions of products.
+You need to mix them up.
+No single ideology can filter them for you because you are unique.
+Keep reading and you will learn all about how open-source software like Ruby on Rails, open-standards like USB, the internet and personal computing and how to find your niche.

+Mixed-martial politics and bumble-bee economics are inevitable; just ask Jeff Goldblum, and why would anyone not join him?

 >If there's one thing the history of evolution has taught us, it's that Life will not be contained.
 Life breaks free.
 It expands to new territories.
 It crashes through barriers.
 Painfully, maybe even.. dangerously, but and...well, there it is....Life...finds a way.